openbermuda/80days/posts/pycaribbean.rst

 is hot and humid here, so shorts were the order of the day.

 When we got to the centre the security wouldn't let us in.
-Interpertter to the rescue: no shorts allowed, a policy for all government buildings.
+Interpretter to the rescue: no shorts allowed, a policy for all government buildings.

 I felt for the organisers, this is the sort of rule it is easy not to